abeaderstadt/abeaderstadt/README.md

 ## What I'm working on
 - Creating interactive analytics apps in Python
-- Exploring real-world data projects from class
+- Exploring real world data projects from class
 - Getting more comfortable with GitHub and version control

 ## Tools & Languages